benchristel/sindarin/the-elvish-language.md

 - [.s LH] and [.s RH] are like [.s L] and [.s R] pronounced voicelessly—that is, with no vocal cord vibration.
 These sounds are lifted straight from Welsh, where they're spelled _LL_ and _RH_: _Llewellyn_, _Rhiannon_.
 - [.s HW] is similarly a voiceless version of [.s W].
 This is the WH-sound in _whale_, in varieties of English that pronounce it differently from _wail_.
 - [.s S] is *always* voiceless—it never has a Z-sound, even at the end of a word.
 The last syllable of [.s Fanuilos] "Everwhite" sounds like _loss_.
-- [.s W] by itself is pronounced as in English—but unlike in English it can appear at the end of a word, where it has a very short "oo" sound: [.s têw] "letter".
+- [.s W] by itself is pronounced as in English—but unlike in English it can appear at the end of a word.
+To pronounce [.s têw] "letter", try saying "teh win", but stopping at the "w".
 - [.s I] is normally a vowel but moonlights as a consonant.
 When it appears before another vowel at the beginning of a word, it sounds like the Y in _yes_.
 So [.s ionnath] "sons" and [.s Ioreth] "Old Woman" begin with a _yo_ sound.
 - [.s NG], between vowels, is pronounced with a hard [.s G] as in _finger_.
 At the end or beginning of a word, it's pronounced as in _ring_.